Monzo Architecture – An Insight Into the Backend Infrastructure of a Modern Digital Bank

 Finagle has been used in production at Twitter for years and is battle-tested.
 Linkerd is a service mesh for Kubernetes

 The distributed design of Kafka enabled the team to scale the async messaging architecture on the fly, keep it highly available, keep the messaging data persistent to avoid data loss in case of a message queue failure.
-The messaging implementation also enabled the developers to go back in time, have a look at the events that occurred in the past in the system from a point in time.
+The messaging implementation also enabled the developers to go back in time, and have a look at the events that occurred in the past in the system from a point in time.

-To educate yourself on software architecture from the right resources, to master the art of designing large scale distributed systems that would scale to millions of users, to understand what tech companies are really looking for in a candidate during their system design interviews.
+To educate yourself on software architecture from the right resources, to master the art of designing large-scale distributed systems that would scale to millions of users, to understand what tech companies are really looking for in a candidate during their system design interviews.
 Read my blog post on master system design for your interviews or web startup.

-Cassandra As A Transactional Database
+Cassandra as a Transactional Database

 Monzo uses Apache Cassandra as a transactional database for the presently running 150+ microservices hosted on AWS.
 Well, this got me thinking.
-For managing transactional data two things are vital ACID & Strong consistency.
+For managing transactional data, two things are vital ACID & strong consistency.

 How exactly Apache Cassandra handles the transactions?

-Well, first, picking a technology, largely depends on the use case.
+Well, first, picking a technology largely depends on the use case.
 I searched around a bit.
 It appears we can pull off transactions with Cassandra but there are a lot of ifs and buts.
 Cassandra transactions are not like regular RDBMS ACID transactions.